This page is designed to answer the following questions:

 - Late adulthood: Integrity vs. Despair

-Erikson’s theory built on Freud’s psychosexual development theory which suggested that personality developed through five stages of seeking pleasure through specified erogenous zones.
+Erikson’s theory was built on Freud’s psychosexual development theory which suggested that personality developed through five stages of seeking pleasure through specified erogenous zones.

 Identity and self-esteem theories